 RESULT: In this method, the tofu is fried over high heat with some oil.
 The inner texture is similar to that of baked tofu.
 However, it balances out with the ultra-crispy exterior.

-- Spray oil on the tofu and air-fry for eight minutes at 400F (200C).
-At the halfway point, shake the tray.
+Spray oil on the tofu pieces and air-fry them for eight minutes at 400F (200°C).
+Halfway through the cooking time, shake the basket to ensure that the tofu cooks evenly.

-RESULT: In our air-fryer, just eight minutes of cooking resulted in a completely dry interior that lacked texture.
-If we had cooked it any less, it would not have a golden brown color.
-For this reason, air-frying was our least favorite method of making crispy tofu.
+RESULT: In my air-fryer, just eight minutes of cooking resulted in a completely dry interior that lacked texture.
+If I had cooked it any less, it would not have a golden brown color.
+For this reason, air-frying was my least favorite method of making crispy tofu.

-- Fry for 3-4 minutes until the coating gets crispy, then transfer them to a paper towel to absorb the excess oil.
+Carefully drop the coated tofu pieces into the hot oil, making sure not to splash the oil.
+Fry the tofu pieces for 3-4 minutes or until the coating is crispy.
+Once they are ready, transfer them to a paper towel to absorb any excess oil.

 RESULT: Out of all the methods above, this one provides the crispiest exterior and keeps the tofu’s shape the best.
 However, since deep-frying requires just 3-4 minutes to cook at a high temperature, it does not leave enough time for the middle to cook all the way through.

 Leaving the tofu in the hot oil longer could make the exterior too dark.
-Therefore, we recommend this method for those who want the crispy crust but prefer a more raw interior versus a dry and spongy texture.
+Therefore, I recommend this method for those who want the crispy crust but prefer a more raw interior versus a dry and spongy texture

 For those who enjoy extra crispiness, there is a hack to achieving the perfect texture.
-Tearing the tofu into pieces before cooking, as we do in our miso tofu recipe, is ideal for two reasons:
+Tearing the tofu into pieces before cooking, as I do in my miso tofu recipe, is ideal for two reasons:

 - It creates more edges that can get crispy.